saichandglobal/ssss/.gitlab/issue_templates/candidate_questionnaire.md

 Update the (link) in the Markdown below
 -->

-Go to the [candidte's scorecard](link) and grade the questionnaire after thoroughly reviewing the candidate's responses.
-Close this ticket after the scorecard is submitted
+Go to the [candidate's scorecard](link) and grade the questionnaire after thoroughly reviewing the candidate's responses.
+Close this ticket after the scorecard is submitted.

 /label ~hiring
 /confidential